shafiefard/ConditionalGaussianDistribution/README.md

-this is an example of conditional Gaussian distribution with python (notebook) code
+this is an example of conditional Gaussian distribution with python (jupyter notebook) code